CoderSeb/CoderSeb/README.md

 <!-- Talking about you -->
 **About Me:**
 - 👀 I’m interested in all things web development and coding!
-- 🌱 I’m currently a full-time web developer (distance) student at Linnaeus University in Kalmar, Sweden.
+- 🎓 Bachelors degree in Computer Science from Linnaeus University in Kalmar, Sweden.

 ---